SuhasBRao/Sign-to-Speech-/README.md

 - Try with other algorithms like SVM, K nearest neighbor etc.
 - To build a web version of the project(For this you need to consider the application.py file )

 Feel free to modify the project and open a Pull request.
-I'll merge it the project.